smart-models/Hypothetical-QA/README.md

 ### RAG Enhancement Value

-The QA Generator creates high-quality synthetic data for RAG systems:
+The Hypothetical Questions Answer creates high-quality synthetic data for RAG systems:

 - **Contextual Relevance**: Questions are generated based on actual content meaning, not just keyword matching
 - **RAG Optimization**: Prompts are designed to generate retrieval-friendly questions with comprehensive answers